 Who is most at risk for CTE?

-Every person diagnosed with CTE has one thing in common: a history of repetitive hits to the head.
+The report also shows that almost every person diagnosed with CTE has one thing in common: a history of repetitive hits to the head.
 CTE is most frequently found in contact sport athletes and military veterans.
-CTE has been found in individuals whose primary exposure to head impacts was through tackle football (500+ cases confirmed at the VA-BU-CLF Brain Bank), the military (50+ cases), hockey (30+ cases), boxing (20+ cases, 50+ globally), rugby (10+ cases), soccer (5+ cases, 20+ globally), pro wrestling (5+ cases), and, in fewer than three cases each, baseball, basketball, intimate partner violence, and individuals with developmental disorders who engaged in head banging behaviors.
+CTE has been found in individuals whose primary exposure to head impacts was through tackle football (700+ cases confirmed at the UNITE Brain Bank), the military (66+ cases), hockey (45+ cases), boxing (30+ cases, 50+ globally), rugby (18+ cases), soccer (24+ cases), amateur wrestling (15+ cases), and, in fewer than three cases each, baseball, basketball, intimate partner violence, and individuals with developmental disorders who engaged in head banging behaviors.

 Importantly, not everyone who has suffered repetitive hits to the head will develop CTE.
 There are several risk factors at play that make some people more prone to develop CTE than others, including the age of first exposure to head impacts, the number of years of exposure, and genetics.

 Learn more about our Legacy Donors by clicking here, and reading the stories their loved ones have shared about their symptoms and experiences with disease.

 How is CTE diagnosed?